Princeton University, Princeton, NJ

 City Desk Intern (June 2013 - August 2013)

-Wrote 34 stories, eight of which landed on the front-page, more than any of the other interns on the paper’s City Desk.
+Wrote 34 stories, eight of which landed on the front-page.

 Detailed increase in violence against cabbies, the shooting of a police officer, the saga of a woman mistakenly thought to be buried, the life of an obsessive Wikipedian and the rise of the intercity bus industry.